Cycling in Albania – practical bike touring guide

 Public transportation

 Public transportation in Albania is limited.
-If you want to skip some cycling and take your bike on a train or a bus, it will be a challenge.
+It will be a challenge if you want to skip some cycling and take your bike on a train or a bus.

-The railway network in the whole country is only 424 km long.
+The whole country’s railway network is only 424 km long.
 Trains are very infrequent, so don’t count on them.

-There are many buses between the major cities, but the public transportation in the countryside is pretty much inexisting.
+There are many buses between the major cities, but public transportation in the countryside is scarce.

-If you cannot keep on cycling, you will most likely need a taxi.
+If you cannot keep cycling, you will likely need a taxi.

 The train tracks between Pogradec and Elbasan haven’t seen any trains since 2012